The Power of Worked Examples for Learning

 What it is.

 You remember these, don’t you?
-Every math textbook that I have ever seen has these things: worked examples.
+Every math textbook that I have ever seen has worked examples.

 Most of the worked examples in the research literature follow this kind of format: a problem — mathematical, scientific, or technical — broken down into steps to solve it.